zhang-mickey/algorithms/README.md

+# linearPrograms
+linear problems can be solved in polynomial time.
+integer programming is considerably harder than linear programming

+## using linear programming for vertex cover

+## interior point methods

 # A*
 At one extreme, if h(n) is 0, then only g(n) plays a role, and A* turns into Dijkstra’s Algorithm, which is guaranteed to find a shortest path.